 Docxonomy also searches images and video, using optical character recognition (OCR) technology to not only extract text but to recognize an image or even a single frame in a video.
 So if there are photographs found within a document that turns up in your “lease” search, Docxonomy analyzes and indexes the image to identify it.
 So if a lease agreement document that turns up in your search includes an image of the property’s floor plan, Docxonomy can recognize it, show the image, and label it “floor plan.”

 Take Action: See It and Believe It

 If you sometimes feel like key documents have been sucked into a black hole, never again to be seen, watch our video, Finding a Lease Agreement Has Never Been Easier.
 Seeing really is believing.
-And then sign up for Docxonomy for the low monthly price of $15 per user.
+And then sign up for Docxonomy for the low monthly price.
 There’s no contract, and you can start with one user or your whole staff, or any number in between.
 Isn’t it time to end your company’s quest for intelligent search?